Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Cruelty Free certification (Leaping Bunny is the internationally recognised mark) means no animal testing occurred at any stage of the supply chain, including by third-party suppliers.
 “Not tested on animals” as an unverified claim is weaker: it often applies only to the final product, not the ingredients.

 B Corp status applies to the whole business rather than a specific product.
 It signals that a company has been independently audited against standards on environmental impact, worker welfare, community engagement and governance.
-Over 9,000 businesses globally hold it.
+Over 10,000 businesses globally now hold B Corp certification, employing more than one million people across 102 countries.
 It is not material-specific, but B Corp brands tend to take sourcing seriously as a matter of course.

 None of these certifications is perfect.
 All require ongoing independent scrutiny.
 But a brand that carries several of them has chosen to be held accountable in ways that a brand with none has not.